PROFILE

 cellular phones, and Internet access.
 There are

-West Africa and the largest between Casablanca
+in West Africa and the largest between

-being upgraded.
-There is regular air service
+Casablanca and Cape Town.
+There is regular air

-modern real estate developments for commercial,
+and modern real estate developments for

-industrial, retail, and residential use.
-Abidjan
+commercial, industrial, retail, and residential

-by regional standards and includes an
+is good by regional standards and includes an

 international school--whose enrollment dropped